We’re true Victorians now.

 Don’t get lost!

-We actually got lost one time in the park.
+We actually got lost one time on a poorly-marked trail in the park.
 But you don’t have to.

 Download this free GPS-enabled map of the park and its trails, available through the District of Saanich (the particular area in which Mount Doug park is located).